USCiLab/cereal/_includes/main.markdown

 functionality is well documented both conceptually and at the code level.  cereal will do its best to give descriptive static assertions at compile time if you make any mistakes along the way.

-### xCEREAL offers a familiar syntax to users of boost
+### xCEREAL offers a familiar syntax to users of Boost

-cereal's syntax will look familiar if you've used boost's serialization library and is designed to make the transition easy.  cereal looks for serialization functions either defined in the type to be serialized or for non-member functions to do the same thing.
-Unlike boost, cereal doesn't need to be told (in most cases) what type of functions to look for, and will warn you at compile time if you make a mistake.
+cereal's syntax will look familiar if you've used Boost's serialization library and is designed to make the transition easy.  cereal looks for serialization functions either defined in the type to be serialized or for non-member functions to do the same thing.
+Unlike Boost, cereal doesn't need to be told (in most cases) what type of functions to look for, and will warn you at compile time if you make a mistake.
+If you are coming from Boost, be sure to check out our [transition guide](transition_from_boost.html).

 ```cpp
 #include <cereal/types/map.hpp>